 - $260 billion for increased unemployment assistance, including up to four months of full replacement wages up to certain limits for individuals who lose a job or are furloughed.

-- Pandemic Unemployment Assistance (PUA) provision would create a new program modeled on Disaster Unemployment Assistance that would provide unemployment benefits to individuals who do not qualify for regular unemployment compensation and are unable to work because of the COVID-19 public health emergency.
+- Pandemic Unemployment Assistance (PUA) is a new program modeled on Disaster Unemployment Assistance that provides unemployment benefits to individuals who do not qualify for regular unemployment compensation and are unable to work because of the COVID-19 public health emergency.
 Qualified individuals may include self-employed workers (including gig workers and independent contractors), part-time workers, and those with limited work histories.
 The changes to increase the size of regular unemployment benefits and make them available for additional weeks will also apply to benefits received through the PUA program.
 PUA will be state administered but fully federally funded.
 The program is effective through December 31, 2020.

 - Pandemic Emergency Unemployment Compensation would make an additional 13 weeks of federally funded unemployment compensation for individuals who have exhausted their state unemployment benefits available immediately through December 31, 2020.

-- Emergency Unemployment Relief for Governmental Entities and Nonprofit Organizations would reduce the amount by which nonprofits, Indian Tribes, and governmental entities are required to reimburse states for benefits paid to their workers who claim unemployment insurance by 50 percent through December 31, 2020.
+- Emergency Unemployment Relief for Governmental Entities and Nonprofit Organizations reduces the amount that nonprofits, Indian Tribes, and governmental entities are required to reimburse states for benefits paid to their workers who claim unemployment insurance by 50 percent through December 31, 2020.

 - Emergency Increase in Unemployment Compensation adds $600 in Federal Pandemic Unemployment Compensation to every weekly unemployment benefit, effective until July 31, 2020.
 This $600 benefit will be taxable (like regular unemployment benefits), but it will be disregarded in determining Medicaid or CHIP eligibility.

 - Temporary Financing of Short-Time Compensation in States with Programs in Law would provide 100 percent federal reimbursement to states for payments made under qualifying short-time compensation programs (also known as work sharing programs) through December 31, 2020.